 Ours are also the rocks and the pines and the sea-gulls.

 Ours—the lichens.
-Ours—the stars above us.
+Our stars—above us.

 We shall survey the island.
 We shall return